 Paula Deen’s home cooking show (specifically one episode) was where I discovered how simple and easy it could be to make truly delicious 5-star cookies without any flour or butter.
 At the time I had zero intention of turning these into a low FODMAP cookie recipe… but I’ve realized now that’s an added bonus!

 This recipe the way my sister and I made it was a huge hit with my family and friends for many years… and still is!
 (We originally started making this recipe with Domino white sugar, in case you were wondering!)

 I eventually decided to experiment with altering the ingredients for health reasons to support clients in my private practice.
 The verdict has been that my “Jennafied” version is just as tasty as its original counterpart, so I’d like to share it with you!

-So what did I change about the original recipe?
-Just a couple things (I’m sorry, Paula!):
+So what did I change about the original peanut butter cookie recipe?
+Just a couple things.
+(I’m sorry, Paula Deen!)

 Natural peanut butter

-Coconut palm sugar: my favorite 1:1 swap for white sugar (or Splenda) in baking!
+Coconut palm sugar is my top favorite 1:1 swap for white sugar in baking!
+I also prefer t

 - Paula used Splenda® in her cookies.
-Free free to check out more here about my two cents on Splenda and artificial sweeteners if you’re curious!
+Free free to check out my two cents on Splenda® (sucralose) and IBS and why I don’t use Splenda®, if you’re curious!

 - Splenda® and table sugar are inter-changeable using a 1:1 ratio in baking, so I always used regular sugar to make Paula’s recipe with regular granulated sugar.
 Nowadays, when I have it on hand I like to use coconut palm sugar.